When it comes to hiring part-time CFOs, there are, as you would expect, many different perspectives, experiences, and opinions.

 One of the biggest concerns about part-time CFOs is that they are inaccessible.

-Well, just as it’s true in your business, in today’s world – the savvy part-time CFOs are working at a very different level of accessibility than even “being in the office” would have offered five or ten years ago.
+Just as it’s true in your business, in today’s world, the savvy part-time CFOs are working at a very different level of accessibility than even “being in the office” would have offered five or ten years ago.
 In fact, for the ones who have kept up with time and technology, their accessibility is even greater than that of a full-time CFO a decade ago.

-So be sure to hire the right part-time CFO by understanding his or her tools for accessibility (or capacity to migrate to your own communications tools); and then set the right expectations up front.
+So be sure to hire the right part-time CFO by understanding their tools for accessibility (or capacity to migrate to your own communications tools); and then set the right expectations up front.
 In that way, accessibility will never become an issue.
-Remember:

-ACCESSIBILITY ONLY (AND ALWAYS) WHEN YOU NEED A CFO can be much more cost effective in a small business than having either a full time, under-utilized CFO, or none at all.
+Remember: Accessibility only when you need a CFO can be much more cost effective in a small business, rather than having either a full time under-utilized CFO (or none at all).

-In addition, something the more futuristic CFOs do (which is absolutely brilliant) is set up communication forums.
+In addition, something the more futuristic CFOs do is set up communication forums.
 They create an open forum for all of their clients to send in their general questions, and some even host video-live “office hours” online.
-The CFO then records replies and shares them with the entire group of business owner clients.
-Now this isn’t used for specific questions, or addressing confidential numbers and situations, but you would be surprised how much similarity there is in the general questions that all clients share.
+The CFO then records replies and shares them with the entire group of their business owner clients.
+Now, this isn’t used for addressing confidential numbers and situations, but you would be surprised how much similarity there is in the general questions that all clients share.

-Cost is such a critical question for business owners.
-And it should be.
-If you look at my book or any of the salary comparisons out there, you’ll see that full-time CFOs in small- to medium-sized businesses can run you anywhere from $150-$500 thousand per year.
+Cost is such a critical question for business owners, and it should be.
+If you look at my book or any of the salary comparisons out there, you’ll see that full-time CFOs in small- to medium-sized businesses can run you anywhere from $150k-$500k per year.
 Those are big numbers.

 So let’s focus on that: